Siege of Jhansi: Prelude

 Upon the death of Raja Gangadhar Rao in 1853, his wife Queen Lakshmî Bai assumed the regency on behalf of their adopted son Damodar Rao, following the doctrine of pre-emption.
 Governor-General Lord Dalhousie then decided that since Gangadhar Rao had left no heir, the state of Jhansi should be annexed by the English East India Company, rejecting Damodar Rao's claim as the legal heir.
 The Ranī petitioned Dalhousie and then appealed to London, but without success.

 When the Indian Rebellion broke out by Meerut Mutiny in May 1857, many Indian soldiers in British ranks started to follow.
 On 5 June, sepoys of the 12th Bengal Native Infantry Regiment and the 14th Irregular Cavalry Regiment started a mutiny in Jhansi resuilting of two British officers killed, freeing the Indian prisoners from captivity and taking control of a ammunition and money supplies.
-British soldiers and civilians fled to the Jhansi Fort and the fort garrison under Major Skene sent messengers to Queen Rani Lakshmibai, asking for support.
-Although arms and ammunition were sent by her, fort was then besieged by the mutineers.
+British soldiers and civilians fled to the Jhansi Fort and the fort garrison under Major Alexander Skene sent messengers to Queen Rani Lakshmibai, asking for support.
+Although arms and ammunition were sent by her, the fort was then besieged by the mutineers.
 After the fort surrender on 7 June in exchange for free passage, all of them were then taken to Jokan Bagh and killed.
 Jhansi sepoys then left the city to support fighting near Agra or Delhi.

 In December 1857 British formed a military expedition led by Sir Hugh Rose which set its course against regions of resistance.
 After taking the town of Saugor and a victorious clash at Rathgar on 5 February 1858, Rose assembled his forces at Madanpur and then advanced towards Jhansi by two routes, each column capturing and destroying numerous forts.
 When the British forces finally arrived at Jhansi they found that the city was well defended and the fort had heavy guns which could fire over the town and nearby countryside.
 Rose demanded the surrender of the city; if this was refused it would be destroyed.
 As Rani refused British demands and decided to fight, Rose ignored instructions from the Commander in Chief to detach forces to assist two "loyal" Rajahs, and laid siege to Jhansi on 24 March.